Afternoons of Solitude: Music

-The use of music contains that of Marc Verdaguer and Camille Saint-Saëns and Jorma Kaukonen of the Jefferson Airplane’s "Embryonic Journey" Flamenco-style instrumental song from their 1967 Surrealistic Pillow LP.
+The use of music contains that of Marc Verdaguer and Camille Saint-Saëns and Jorma Kaukonen of the Jefferson Airplane's "Embryonic Journey" Flamenco-style instrumental song from their 1967 Surrealistic Pillow LP.

 Release

 The film world premiered in September 2024 at the 72nd San Sebastián International Film Festival, where it won the Golden Shell.

 The film was scheduled to debut at the Kursaal on 23 September 2024, in competition for the Golden Shell of the 72nd San Sebastián International Film Festival.
 Ahead of the film's premiere, PACMA asked for its removal from the festival slate.
 It also made it to the slate of the 2024 New York Film Festival.
-The film will be distributed in Spain by A Contracorriente Films, with a expected theatrical release in Spain on 7 March 2025.
+The film was distributed in Spain by A Contracorriente Films, with an theatrical release in Spain set for 7 March 2025.
+Meanwhile, Dulac programmed a rollout in French theatres for 26 March 2025.
 Films Boutique acquired international sales rights.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 12 critics, indicating "universal acclaim".

 Luis Martínez of El Mundo gave the film 4 stars, declaring it as "a monumental, precious, precise, brutal, grief-stricken, tragic, beautiful and, from any point of view, unique film".

 Jonathan Romney of ScreenDaily described the film as "a deeply immersive work and an unashamedly repetitive one".

+Afternoons of Solitude topped Cahiers du Cinémas annual top 10 films list for 2025.